Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 In some cases that free content may serve to market other similar content that is available for sale.
 For example if an organization had webinars they wanted to sell I would strongly suggest having an entire webinar online available for free (an archive of the webinar).
 It could also serve to market other products or services (books, consulting, etc.).

 Webinars can have great interaction.
-Providing significantly useful free archived webinars (live webinars could be provided for free too if the reward was worth the cost) covering some content.
+They can provide very useful archived webinars covering some content (live webinars could be provided for free too if the reward was worth the cost) .
 If the public finds that free content valuable it can be about the most effective marketing in many ways including for gaining customers for live interactive webinars on more advanced topics.

 Webinars also allow the presenter to do multiple two hour sessions for different clients anywhere in the world in the same day.
 So you could customize your content to specific client needs.
 Also each of those sessions could include employees from multiple sites around the globe.